rosajen27/employee-summary/README.md

 ## Usage

+* This app may be used for organizing employees into a template.
 * The generator begins with prompting how many employees are on the team.
 * If there a 0 employees, then a console.log will return stating there are no employees.
 * You will then be prompted with whether you want to get a summary on managers, engineers, or interns.